“Drink ’til you drop!”

 He had come to the pitch in a white Toyota Corolla belonging to his older brother.
 That brother now works for MTN in South Africa.
 He was sipping Redds from a can and his brother was kissing a bottle of Tusker.
 They had parked near the pavilion and opened all doors and the bonnet.
 Hip-hop music blasted from the car speakers.
 Entertaining the pitch and making the place feel like Harlem or the Bronx.
 I did not give a shit about the genre yet.
 The only Hip-hop song I knew then was 50 Cent’s “Many Men.”
 I still like it to this very day.
 Hip-hop, just like basketball, would come to grow on me over the next couple of years.
 Then I grew out of it.
 His brother was doing his masters in Engineering at the University of Dar-es-Salaam at the time.
 Tall chap with deep chestnut skin.
 They both spotted nice Air Jordan sneakers that must have cost no less than 5,000 a pair.
 I was amazed.

 He was not much of a basketball player.
-But he lived the life of Allen Iverson.
-Complete with a headband and gold-colored grills holding his front teeth.
+But he lived the life.
 I found him interesting and odd.
 He talked with an air of pride that not many would have noticed.
 Many on that pitch were nearly as proud as he was.
 We lost touch over the years, as I got better at basketball, and he did whatever it is he did.
 The next time I saw him, I was in my third year of campo, playing 3-on-3 with a bunch of entitled kids – many who thought the world revolved around them.
 It was a slow Saturday morning and I was too broke to go drinking.
 I had not recognized him at first.
 But then I heard one of the kids shout his name.
 The braces were gone.
 He was considerably taller, and bulkier.
 He was driving his mother’s RAV4.
 He clearly was entertaining a hangover.
 His breath smelled like my high school chemistry laboratory.
 He was nicely dressed.
 His cologne must have cost more than my year’s hostel rent.
 And his watch, close to my two year tuition fees.
 His game had not improved much; he still shot babies (that’s a B-ball term).

 I introduced myself and he somehow remembered how terrible I had been at the game.
 He laughed.
 And offered to buy me a drink.
 He was headed to town later.
 It would be the first time I rode in a RAV4.
 He drove like a maniac, and bullied other motorists.
 He laughed like the Wizard of Oz.
 A deep throaty sound that ended in a light hiss.
 We landed at Rafikiz in the dying minutes of 6 p.m.
 The bouncers knew him.
 So did the waiters and waitresses.
 That would be the first time I ever drank Sky Infusion.
 He got louder with each successive mouthful of vodka.
 And predictably rowdier.
 I did not mind.
 I was a groupie, drinking from the generosity of his palms.
 A few girls milled around the table.
 Two or three even kissed him.
 And got cans of Black Ice in return.
 He told me stories that made little sense.
 The night ended and we lost touch again.
 For almost two years.